-This paper reports results of the Candidate Management Procedure (CMP) trials for the updated SCAA-based baseline and robustness trials (Rademeyer and Butterworth, 2023).
+This paper reports results of the Candidate Management Procedure (CMP) trials for the updated SCAA-based baseline (OM1) and robustness trials (OM2 to OM14 - see Table 1).
+Butterworth and Rademeyer (2023) give methods and results for the earlier first application of this process.

-The CMPs considered include the CMP selected in 2017 and three variants (see below).
+The CMP considered has been tuned to meet the updated recovery target of median exploitable biomass equal to Bmsy by 2044 for the Base Case SCAA operating model.
 In addition, results are shown for a zero future catch (C=0) scenario to illustrate bounds on the extent of stock recovery which is possible.